 This steroid drug, usually prescribed in pill form, is used to reduce inflammation, redness and swelling in the body caused by auto-immune disorders, cancers and other diseases affecting the immune system.
-Prednisone is not a chemotherapy drug, but is used in conjunction with chemotherapy protocols to treat dog cancers such as mast cell cancer, lymphosarcoma and lymphoma.
+Prednisone is not a chemotherapy drug, but is used in conjunction with chemotherapy protocols.
+It treats dog cancers such as mast cell cancer, lymphosarcoma and lymphoma.
 The dosage will vary depending on the disease being treated.

 Prednisone works fast by decreasing the immune system’s response to inflammation and pain.
-It affects nearly every system in the body and should be used with extreme care, only when necessary and rarely for long-term use.
+It affects nearly every system in the body and should be used with extreme care.
+Use only when necessary and rarely for long-term use.

-While prednisone can cause serious side effects such as poor wound healing, thinning fur and skin and even diabetes or Cushing’s Disease, prednisone does provide many benefits, such as managing cancer’s side effects in dogs.
-However, prednisone should always be used with caution and only under direct veterinary supervision.
+Prednisone can cause serious side effects such as poor wound healing, thinning fur and skin and even diabetes or Cushing’s Disease.
+But Prednisone does provide many benefits, such as managing cancer’s side effects in dogs.
+However, it should always be used with caution and only under direct veterinary supervision.

-To reduce your dog’s risk of experiencing the downside of prednisone, always get a firm diagnosis of the condition you are trying to treat and ask your vet to give you a definite time-frame for starting and stopping treatment.
+To reduce your dog’s risk of experiencing the downside of prednisone, always get a firm diagnosis of the condition you are trying to treat.
+Ask your vet to give you a definite time-frame for starting and stopping treatment.
 You’ll also want to use the least potent form possible to alleviate symptoms.

 Many dogs will experience insatiable thirst and frequent urination while taking prednisone.
-Since your dog will want to drink more water than usual, and in turn, urinate more often, give your dog the prednisone in the morning.
+Your dog will want to drink more water than usual, and in turn, urinate more often.
+Always give your dog the Prednisone in the morning.
 Allow as much water as your dog wants, but adjust your schedule so that your dog can eliminate outside.
 To avoid nighttime indoor accidents, don’t hesitate to remove water a few hours before bedtime.

 Your dog may be hungrier than usual.
-Keep your dog’s weight in check by only feeding healthy, low-cal treats such as green beans and celery inbetween meal times.
+Keep your dog’s weight in check by only feeding healthy, low-cal treats.
+Green beans and celery are healthy fillers in-between meal times.
 Baby-proof your house; your dog may eat weird things that he normally wouldn’t.

-The sooner your dog can complete treatment with prednisone the better, but never, ever change or stop the prednisone dose without consulting your vet first.
+The sooner your dog can complete treatment with prednisone the better.
+Never, ever change or stop the prednisone dose without consulting your vet first.
 Doing so may put your dog’s immune system into shock.
 For dogs battling cancer, your vet may want to keep your dog on a long-term, low dose regimen which usually requires regular monitoring.

 Jerry’s Prednisone Story: Share Yours Too

-Back when I was being treated for later stages of my osteosarcoma lung metastasis, my oncologist prescribed prednisone and albuterol, a bronchodilator, to help alleviate lung inflammation.
-I was coughing so much that my lungs hurt, and the predinsone was supposed to help make me feel better.
+When he was being treated for later stages of his osteosarcoma lung metastasis, Jerry’s oncologist Prescribed prednisone and albuterol, a bronchodilator.
+The combo could help alleviate lung inflammation.
+He was coughing so much that his lungs hurt.
+The Predinsone was supposed to help him feel better.
 Well, it did and it didn’t.
-It made me hungry again and I also stopped coughing so much, but at the same time my pawsonality changed so much that I just didn’t feel like the same dog.
-I didn’t continue on this therapy once my pawrents and I decided that we wanted to live out the last bit of my time on earth without experiencing side effects from drugs.
+It made him hungry all the time.
+He also stopped coughing so much.
+But at the same time, his pawsonality changed so much that he just didn’t seem like the same dog.
+Jerry didn’t continue on this therapy once we decided that we wanted to live out the last bit of his time on earth without experiencing side effects from drugs.

-If you have experience using prednisone as part of your dog’s cancer regimen, please share it in the comments section below or in this Discussion Forums post.
+If you have experience using prednisone as part of your dog’s cancer regimen, please share it in the comments section below.
+Or chime in this Discussion Forums post.
 Thanks for sharing your story so that it may help others.